-When the Malay ambassadors reported that the heir was afraid to ascend the throne by his own authority, the Ming emperor sent the imperial brevet to regconize him as the legitimate king.
-Upon learning that China was on the side of Sri Dharmaraja, the Javanese king was very much irritated.
+When the Malay ambassadors reported that the heir was afraid to ascend the throne by his own authority, the Ming emperor sent the imperial brevet to recognize him as the legitimate king.
+Upon learning of the arrangement, the Javanese king was very much irritated.
 He sent expedition to intercept and assassinated the imperial envoi.
-According to the Chinese source, the Chinese emperor decided to stop intrerfering and left Sri Dharmaraja under the control of the Javanese court.
+The Chinese emperor then decided to stop interfering and left Sri Dharmaraja under the control of the Javanese court altogether.
 Sri Dharamaraja then became poorer and poorer and sent no more tribute to China.
 As a result, it ceased to exert its past importance in the sea trade and soon became known as the old port (Kieou-kiang).
-Evidences however show that during that time, the court of Candabhanu already left Sri Dharmaraja and, presumably with the help of the Ming Dynasty, moved to reestablish their venture at Champapura (Nokor Champa: Nokor Prah Kanta: The reign of Jaya Simhavarman).
-With Sri Vijaya out of the way, the Prajapahit court went back to resume on their southern venture.
-Javanese negligence of Sri Dharmaraja and perhaps the Ming own initiative had led to the settlement of more Chinese communities across the Malay archipelago.
+Evidences however show that during that time, the court of Candabhanu already left Sri Dharmaraja and moved to reestablish their venture at Champapura (Nokor Champa: Nokor Prah Kanta: The reign of Jaya Simhavarman).
+With Sri Vijaya out of the way, the Prajapahit court went back to their southern venture and left Sri Dharmaraja unattended.
+Perhaps under the Ming own initiative, more and more Chinese communities settled across the Malay Archipelago.
 Rising up into becoming strong contenders of the sea trade, their successful ventures stayed until modern days.
-The Javanese court was soon facing with serious challenge as they were not in a position to control them any longer.
-They soon found out the hard way that these Chinese communities were too ambitious and were not in the intention of submitting themselves to the Javanese court for long.
-Being established there for a long while, they were already in stable ground to rise up and revolt for their own accounts.
-They raised a Cantonnian of Nan-hai, named Leang Tao-ming to become their chief.
-Being long time living on the sea, Tao-ming rose to take control of Sri Dharmaraja with the support of many thousands men of Fou-kien and of Canton.
-He reigned a part of the country, and soon would be contacted by an imperial ambassador sent in the mission out of China.
+The Javanese court was soon facing with serious challenge, as they were not in a position to control them any longer.
+They soon found out the hard way that these Chinese communities were too ambitious and were not in the intention of submitting to other controls than themselves.
+They raised a Cantonnian of Nan-hai, named Leang Tao-ming to become their leader and rose up to claim their independance.
+Being long time living on the sea, Tao-ming took control of Sri Dharmaraja with the support of many thousands men of Fou-kien and of Canton.
 In 1405, the Ming emperor sent a messenger who was from the same city as Leang Tao-ming was born, inviting the Chinese chief to be present at the imperial court.
 Tao-ming and his allied Icheng Po-ko followed the imperial order and brought tribute.
-The Ming would soon found out that the Chinese communities of Sri Dharamaraja had already established their own secret network society.
-In 1406, the chief of Keou-kiang, named Tchen-Tsou-yi sent his son along with Tao-ming and his nephew to the Chinese court.
-Tsou-yi was also a Cantonian and whatever he brought as tribute to the court, he got it from piracy.
+The Ming also found out that Keou-kiang had already established his own secret society in a close network with Southern China.
+In 1406, the chief of Keou-kiang named Tchen-Tsou-yi sent his son along with Tao-ming and his nephew to the Chinese court.
+He was a Cantonese who came to look for wealth among his Chinese peers at the Old Port.
+The Ming soon found out that whatever he brought as tribute to the court was actually got from piracy.
 The ambassadors of other countries that brought the tribute to China were his victims.
 Hearing theirs complains, the Ming court decided to stop for good Tsou-yi and his associate's business.
-In 1407, the imperial envoy Tcheng-ho who came back from the west stopped by Sri Dharmaraja and convoked Tsou-yi for a meeting.
-Tsou-yi pretended to obey the concocation of Tcheng-ho, but at the same time prepared to rob him.
+In 1407, the imperial envoy Tcheng-ho who came back from the west stopped by and convoked Tsou-yi for a meeting.
+Tsou-yi pretended to obey the convocation, but at the same time prepared to rob him.
 Tipped by another Chinese Che Tsin-king, Tcheng-ho caught Tsou-yi during the attack and executed him.
-Tsin-king sent his son to bring tribute.
+After the latter's death, Tsin-king sent his son to bring tribute to the Ming.
 The emperor ordered to build an office to pacify Kieuo-kiang and named Tsin-king in control of the office.
 Tributes were sent in many occasions to the court of China.
-In return, what he received as commission from the Emperor, he had to relegate part of it to Java.
+What he received in return as commission from the Emperor, he had to relegate part of it to Java.

 The settlements of more Chinese aristocrats in Kieuo-kiang had adverse effects to the Chinese tribute system.
 Once they succeeded in establishing solid ground for themselves, they started to rebel against the Chinese control.
 After attempts to restore the tribute system at Kieuo-kiang failed, the Ming's big project came to an end.
 Unable to control the unruly Chinese mops, the Ming court changed its policy.
-In the process to lessen the control of the seatrade by the Chinese mobs, the Mings relinquished altogether their attempts to control the sea trade through their Chinese colonies.
-Instead they concentrated in building alliance with the southern nations.
+In the process to lessen the control of the seatrade by the Chinese mobs, the Mings relinquished altogether their attempts to control the sea trade through the control of their Chinese colonies.
+They concentrated instead in building alliance with the southern nations.

 Originally, it is said, brah Bnomdahle Sri Mahesavastidradhirajaksatrya, an elder prince, grandson of the king, left his paternal grand-parents and established himself at Bejrapuri, taking with him 33,000 men, 500 war elephants, and 700 horses; 54,000 additional troops following him.
 (CNSDB: Chapter V: Medieval Nagara: The Northern Tradition: Episode X: Bejrapuri and Bnamdale)